-On Amazon, the most popular bands have the average rating of over four stars from thousands of reviews, which shows that generally, people are happy with their purchase.
+On Amazon, the most popular bands have an average rating of over four stars from thousands of reviews, which shows that generally, people are happy with their purchase.

 From what I’ve gathered on different travel forums, they work only for most people.
 Most responses say that the bands really do work.
-However, there’s lot’s of skeptics as well.
+However, there are lots of skeptics as well.
 For instance, a topic on Tripadvisor has really mixed reviews, with some people stating that they work and some that they don’t.

 What’s the takeaway?
 Most people and some studies state that they really do work.
 However, there’s a lot of skeptics as well.
 In the end, it’s up to you to try it out and see if the eastern medicine of acupressure works for you.

 Do Travel Bands Work as Well as Sickness Tablets?